Only World Champions in my Team - The Return

 Palamos - Girona

-In concrete terms, Girona is only about forty kilometers from Palamos as the crow flies!
-But the A beautiful path is rarely the shortest.
-We start by following the coast, with a few gravel exceptions, then stay on the Costa Brava to enjoy this very pleasant place, known to quite a few cyclists!
+In practical terms, Girona is only about forty kilometers from Palamos as the crow flies!
+But the The most beautiful route is rarely the shortest.
+We start by following the coast, with a few gravel sections, then stay on the Costa Brava to enjoy this very pleasant area, known to many cyclists!

-About thirty kilometers later, it's time to head inland, I rediscover a pass that I descended a few years ago during a first stay in Girona.
-This region is pretty crazy for riding, the gravel paths are great but the roads are also really enjoyable, we understand why professional cyclists come here to live in exile!
+About thirty kilometers later, it's time to head inland.
+I rediscover a mountain pass I descended a few years ago during my first trip to Girona.
+This region is pretty amazing for cycling; the gravel paths are fantastic, but the roads are also really enjoyable—and it's easy to see why.
+Professional cyclists come here to live in exile!

-It's time for a Lunch break, almost on time for the first time.
-It must be said that when the proportion of road is higher, the timing is easier to control and the kilometers pass more quickly.
+It's time for a Lunch break, more or less on time for the first time.
+It has to be said that when the proportion of driving is greater, the timing is easier to control and the kilometers pass more quickly.

-We find ourselves on a new gravel section, magnificent, the closer we get to Girona the more pleasant the paths are.
-Wide and rolling, they wind, it's super pleasant to ride, "American gravel" as some would say.
-Gravel is always a bit of a discovery and even if the adventure is part of the charm, it's still really cool to appreciate the track that you spent hours making!
+We find ourselves on a new section of gravel, magnificent indeed.
+The closer we get to Girona, the more enjoyable the paths become.
+Wide and smooth, they wind their way through the landscape, making for a truly pleasant ride – "American gravel," as some would say.
+Gravel riding is always a bit of a discovery, and while adventure is part of the charm, it's still pretty cool to appreciate the route you've spent hours creating!

-The only problem with the last day is that it smells like a stable!
-So everyone is in a bit of a hurry to get back in and the closer we get, the faster it goes.
-The second problem is that we don't all have the same level, so sometimes you're the nail and sometimes you're the hammer but with these machines you're a bit more the nail than the hammer :)
+The only problem with the last day is that it smells like the stable!
+So everyone's a bit eager to get back, and the closer we get, the faster it goes.
+The second problem is that we're not all at the same skill level, so sometimes you're the nail and sometimes you're the hammer, but with these machines you're a bit more the nail than the hammer :)

-Almost 21 on average for a 4th day, on a gravel bike and with panniers, that sets the trend!
-It was still a pleasure to share this new trip, and also a feeling of satisfaction with the track which was 95% there!
+Almost 21 km/h on average for the 4th day, on a gravel bike and with panniers, that gives you an idea!
+Still, it was a pleasure to share this new trip, and I also felt satisfied that the route was 95% accurate!

-Happy to arrive and share new moments off the bike, to remember all the good times of the trip and also enjoy calm moments and exchange.
+Glad to arrive and share new moments off the bike, to remember all the good times of the trip and also enjoy quiet moments and conversation.

 4 intense days, 500km covered, with panniers!